HenrikVarmer/textRec/README.md

                 alpha = 0.2,            # set alpha hyperparameter for the LDA model seed = 123,             # set random seed
                 jsd_max = 0.1),         # set maximum Jensen-Shannon Divergence to qualify as recomnedation
         trained_LDA = lda.rda,          # Loads a trained LDA model.
-If argument is supplied, all hyperparameters are ignored enable_coldstart = TRUE)        # toggles whether knn cold start engine should be enabled
+If argument is supplied, no new model is trained enable_coldstart = TRUE)        # toggles whether knn cold start engine should be enabled

 ```